 What do you want to be when you grow up?
 A firefighter?
 How about a farmer?
 Or maybe even a chef?
 You can try it all throughout this exhibit!
 “World of Work” takes up the majority of the main level of EdVenture.

 Your children can climb into a 24 foot life-size fire truck, flash the lights and even create their own fire escape plan.
 Across from the firetruck, you will find a dairy and produce farm.
-Here, your children can “milk” a cow, harvest vegetables, climb onto a tractor and collect fruits from the fruit trees to send to the grocery store.
+Here, your children can “milk” a cow, harvest vegetables, climb onto a tractor, and collect fruits from the fruit trees to send to the grocery store.

 Next, make a “grocery list” and send your littles out on an errand – the Neighborhood Market is always a popular place to be!
 With small shopping carts, 2 check-out lanes, and realistic foods and goods, your family is sure to have a fun time playing pretend.